timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 The CA-facing publication engine and public-facing repository services have different requirements on their availability and reachability.
-While the publication engine only needs to be accessed by publishers, the repository content MUST be highly available to any RP worldwide.
+While the publication engine only needs to be accessed by publishers, the repository content MUST be highly-available to any RP worldwide.
 Depending on the specific setup, this may allow for additional access restrictions in this context: for example, the publication engine can limit access to known publisher source IP addresses or apply rate limits.

 If the publication engine is unavailable for some reason, this will prevent publishers from making new RPKI material available.
-The most immediate impact of this is that the publisher cannot distribute new issuances and revocations of ROAs ([@!RFC9582]), ASPAs ([@!I-D.ietf-sidrops-aspa-profile]), and BGPsec Router Certificates ([@!RFC8209]) for the duration of this outage.
+The most immediate impact of such event is that the publisher cannot distribute new issuances and revocations of Route Origin Authorizations (ROAs) [@!RFC9582], Autonomous System Provider Authorizations (ASPAs) [@!I-D.ietf-sidrops-aspa-profile], and BGPsec Router
+Certificates [@!RFC8209] for the duration of this outage.
 Thus, in effect, the resource holder cannot inform the world about changes to its routing intentions.
-If the outage persists for an extended period, then RPKI Manifests, CRLs, and Signed Objects cached by RPs will became stale, in turn hampering, for example, BGP Origin Validation ([@!RFC6811]).
-For the aforementioned reasons, the publication engine MUST be highly available.
+If the outage persists for an extended period, then RPKI Manifests, Certificate Revocation Lists (CRLs), and Signed Objects cached by RPs will became stale, in turn hampering, for example, BGP Origin Validation [@?RFC6811].
+For the aforementioned reasons, the publication engine MUST be highly-available.

-Research ([@rpki-time-in-flight]) on RPKI material propagation time, specifically the delay period between issuance of ROAs and the eventual application of the resulting Validated ROA Payloads in Internet routing, showed that propagation time ranged between 15 and 95 minutes for the CAs and associated repositories
+Research on RPKI material propagation time (e.g., [@rpki-time-in-flight]), specifically the delay period between issuance of ROAs and the eventual application of the resulting Validated ROA Payloads in Internet routing, showed that propagation time ranged between 15 and 95 minutes for the CAs and associated repositories